ebindu5/FillMyPantry/README.md

 # How To Run

-1. Clone this project and install pods.
+1. Clone this project.
+2. The app uses cocoa pods.
+Go to root directory of the project and run `pod install`.
 2. Open .xcworkspace file and run the app.

 # App Features